Blankll/note/aws/instance-storage.md

 EBS Volume Types

 - gp2/gp3(SSD): General purpose Ssd volume that balances price and performance for a wide variety of workloads
-- Io1/io2(SSD): Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads
+- Io1/io2(SSD): Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads(when need more than 16000IOPS)
 - Stl(HDD): low cost HDD volume designed for frequently accessed throughput-intensive workloads
 - Scl(HDD): lowest cost HDD volume designed for less frequently accessed workloads

 Only gp2/gp3/io1/io2 can be used as boot volumes

+#### encrypt an unencrypted EBS volume

+1. Create an EBS snapshot of the volume
+2. copy and encrypt the EBS snapshot(kms key)
+3. Create new EBS volume from the encrypted snapshot
+4. Attach the encrypted volume to original instance